nitinkash/blog/_posts/2021-04-20-Jargon-Review.md

 1. What is an "architecture"?
     - Architecture refers to the template of the model that we’re trying to fit; i.e., the actual mathematical function that we’re passing the input data and parameters to
 1. What is segmentation?
-	- Creating a model that can identify distinct objects (vehicles, pedestrians etc) in a picture is called segmentation.
+	- Creating a model that can identify distinct objects (vehicles, pedestrians etc.) in a picture is called segmentation.
 1. What is `y_range` used for?
 When do we need it?
-    - `y_range` is a paremeter that defines the range of values the prediction(target) can take.
+    - `y_range` is a parameter that defines the range of values the prediction(target) can take.
 1. What are "hyperparameters"?
 	- Hyperparameters are basically parameters about parameters.
 They affect how fast and accurate the deep learning model performs
 1. What's the best way to avoid failures when using AI in an organization?